Complete flags on flat vector bundles in positive characteristic: The case of projective line

 For $\M \in \mbZ_{\geq 0}$, the problem is reduced to the case of $\M = 0$ by Proposition \ref{Prop3200}.
 Let us prove the assertion for $\M = 0$ by induction on $r := \mr{rank} (\V)$.
-There is nothing to prove in the base step, i.e., the case of $r =1$.
+There is nothing to prove in the base case of rank $r =1$.
 To consider the induction step, we assume that the assertion for rank $r-1$ flat vector bundles (where $r \geq 2$) has been proved.
 The equivalence (a) $\Leftrightarrow$ (c) in Proposition \ref{Prop6} implies